Williams accounts for 3 TDs, No. 21 UNLV beats Nevada 38-14 to make Mountain West title game - WTOP News

+But that’s when Barry Odom took over a program with just four prior bowl appearances and none since the 2013 season.

-LAS VEGAS (AP) — Hajj-Malik Williams passed for two touchdowns and ran for another score and No. 21 UNLV will play for the Mountain West championship after defeating Nevada 38-14 on Saturday.
+Now Odom and the No. 21 Rebels — 22nd in the CFP — are in the Mountain West championship game for the second year in a row after defeating Nevada 38-14 on Saturday night behind quarterback Hajj-Malik Williams’ three total touchdowns.

-The Rebels (10-2, 6-1 MW, No. 22 CFP) will face Boise State, ranked No. 11 in the AP and CFP polls, on Friday for the conference title and the Group of Five’s spot in the College Football Playoff.
+The Rebels (10-2, 6-1 MW) will face Boise State, ranked No. 11 in the AP and CFP polls, on Friday for the conference title and the Group of Five’s spot in the College Football Playoff.

 No. 18 Tulane’s 34-24 loss to Memphis on Thursday night cleared the way for the Rebels to set up a win-and-you’re-in showdown with the Broncos.

+This isn’t what Odom would have imagined when he was fired five years ago to the day by Missouri.
+He became teary recalling the moment and the journey since then, and he found a new home in Las Vegas and said what the Rebels are experiencing goes beyond him.

+“There’s got to be a vision and an alignment, and when you do those things, success is going to follow,” Odom said.
+“It’s not always easy.
+It’s not always perfect.
+Sometimes it’s a long away from the arena when most of the work is done and most of the victories happen.
+We’ve been fortunate now that we’ve won 19 games in two seasons, and our guys are hungry.”

-UNLV continues to rise under second-year coach Barry Odom.
-The Rebels had been to just four bowls before he took over the program and will be participating in their second consecutive postseason for the first time.
-They also reached double-digit victories for just the third time and the first since 1984 when Randall Cunningham was under center.
+UNLV continues to rise under Odom, participating in its second consecutive postseason for the first time.
+It also reached double-digit victories for just the third time and the first since 1984 when Randall Cunningham was under center.

 Jai’Den Thomas rushed for 135 yards and a TD as UNLV outrushed the Wolf Pack 351-67.